xbdrcx/detector/README.md

 # Detector
-Python algorithm (with GUI) capable of detecting things (like faces, cats, etc) using OpenCV and Haar Cascade Classifier.
+**Detector** is a Python algorithm (with UI) capable of detecting things (such as faces, cats, etc) using OpenCV and Haar Cascade Classifier.